conorshortt123/graphtheory-project-repo/OVERVIEW.md

 ![Shunting Yard Algorithm](./Overview_Images/ShuntingYard2.png)

 * If you are pushing an operator to the stack that has a lower precedence than the operator on top of the stack, you *must* first *pop* the operator on top of the stack off, and add it to the postfix string, and *then* push the operator to the top of the stack. *See figure 2 above.*
-* Precedence of operators is (* + ? . |) from left to right, kleene star has greatest precedence, then plus, question mark, concatenate, and finally OR operator.
+* Precedence of operators is (* + ? . |) from left to right, Kleene star has greatest precedence, then plus, question mark, concatenate, and finally OR operator.

 <b>*Figure 3: Finding the closed bracket and popping all operators off the stack.*</b></br>